benphelps/homepage-docs/src/pages/en/configs/docker.md

   icon: emby.png
   href: "http://emby.home/"
   description: Media server
-  server: my-local-docker # The docker server that was configured
+  server: my-docker # The docker server that was configured
   container: emby # The name of the container you'd like to connect
 ```